 If you don’t want to receive ANY friend requests, you can deselect all three options.
 However, you can still send out friend requests to other people.

 You should only accept friend requests from users that you know and trust — if you aren’t sure, there’s no harm in rejecting the friend request.
 You can always add them later if it’s a mistake.

 As with any online interaction, we recommend following some simple rules while you’re on Discord:

 Again, Discord will never ask you for your password either by email or by Discord direct message.
-If you believe your account has been compromised, please refer to this article.
+If you believe your account has been compromised, submit a report to Trust & Safety here.

 We understand that there are times when you might not want to interact with someone.
 We want everyone to have a positive experience on Discord and have you covered in this case.

 When you block someone on Discord, they will be removed from your friends list (if they were on it) and will no longer be able to send you DMs.

 Any message history you have with the user will remain, but any new messages the user posts in a shared server will be hidden from you, though you can see them if you wish.

 Right-click the user's @Username to bring up a menu.

 Select Block in the menu.